sybrew/the-seo-framework/readme.txt

 	* **SEO Bar:** TODO Other states are now shown when "noindex" is set, regardless.
 		* TODO!
 Add this state!
 And rework it, in general...
 		* However, now, when the post is redirected, you'll now only see that.
 	* **Redirects:** When a post is redirected, it will no longer be included in the sitemap.
+So, you no longer have to fiddle with the "index" setting to get the expected result.
 	* **Sitemap:** The sitemap post limit now counts all posts, pages, and custom post types; instead of them separately.
 		* Note: Because we can't guess your intent when you set the option (or left it unchanged), we aren't updating this.
 		* New users will have this setting set to 3000 posts, from 1200 previously.